Find Affordable College Courses

 The colleges and universities below are the most popular for comparative literature majors pursuing a master's degree.

-Our 2023 rankings named The Graduate Center, CUNY the most popular school in New York for linguistics and comparative literature students working on their master’s degree.
-Located in the city of New York, The Graduate Center is a public college with a medium-sized student population.
+Our analysis found The Graduate Center, CUNY to be the most popular school for linguistics and comparative literature students who want to pursue a master’s degree in New York.
+Located in the large city of New York, The Graduate Center is a public school with a moderately-sized student population.

 About 51% of the students majoring in comparative literature at the school are women while 49% are male.